Guide to buying diamond testers

 MOISSANITE TESTERS AND UV (Ultra Violet light)

-Unlike diamond testing, UV light does make a difference when testing a Moissanite using the electrical conductivity technology (see above). .
+Unlike diamond testing, UV light does make a difference when testing a Moissanite using the electrical conductivity technology.

 If you are buying a Moissanite tester, buy a UV light too, they really are not expensive (see how UV light works).
-If you are buying a combination diamond/Moissanite (multi) tester, there is a UV light built into the tester; the Multi Experior and Ultratester 3+ are the only models that will enable you to shine the UV light on the stone whilst testing (most other models give you the choice of testing the stone or using the UV light, but not both at the same time, which isn't really of any use).
+If you are buying a combination diamond/Moissanite (multi) tester, there is a UV light built into the tester; the Multi Experior is the only model that will enable you to shine the UV light on the stone whilst testing (most other models give you the choice of testing the stone or using the UV light, but not both at the same time, which isn't really of any use).

 DIAMOND TESTERS AND U.V.
 (Ultra Violet light)